ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 <a href="/images/uk-self-assessment/12.03-final.png"><img src="/images/uk-self-assessment/12.03-final.png" style="max-width: 100%" alt="screenshot"></a>

-I'm not sure why "Income Tax due after allowances and reliefs" comes before "Income Tax due", but since I don't have any allowances and reliefs the numbers are the same for me.
+I'm not sure why "Income Tax due after allowances and reliefs" comes before "Income Tax due", but since I don't have any allowances or reliefs the numbers are the same for me.
 I assume student loan repayments would be different from £0 if the wrong amount had been automatically taken from my payslips.

 Now I get to download a PDF copy of what I just filled in, formatted on what I guess is a copy of the paper form I'd use if I wasn't doing it online.
 And then right before I submit, two more checkboxes to tick:

-(pic - submit checkboxes)
 <a href="/images/uk-self-assessment/12.04-declaration.png"><img src="/images/uk-self-assessment/12.04-declaration.png" style="max-width: 100%" alt="screenshot"></a>

 This first one seems less helpful than it might be, failing to distinguish "oops I did this wrong" from "I didn't need to do this".
 I guess they don't want to confuse non-mathematicians who didn't have any coronavirus support payments, and it still works as a reminder.